Delivery to UK, USA / CAN is Free over £19.97 / $19.97.

 Inspired by an infamous real-life criminal case, Theodore Dreiser’s An American Tragedy, chronicles the life of New Yorker Clyde Griffiths, a young man eager to raise his status, but whose recklessness and moral weakness prove to be his undoing.
 An essential read for mystery, crime and classic readers.
 New Glossary and biography.

 The popularity of Sherlock Holmes inspired a number of late 19th-century fictional detectives, with Martin Hewitt one of the most successful.
 Gathered here are twelve of his adventures, including ‘The Case of the Dixon Torpedo’, showing the shrewd, charming protagonist at work with his loyal sidekick, Brett.
 New Glossary and biography.

-In this collection of thrilling tales, E.W.
+In this thrilling, gift collection of tales, E.W.
 Hornung casts criminal A.J.
 Raffles as his ignoble hero.
 A renowned London socialite, Raffles is secretly ingenious master of thievery and disguise.
 Assisted by friend Bunny Manders and in constant pursuit by Scotland Yard, this gentleman thief’s escapades are as compelling as they are dastardly.

 Generally regarded as the first successful crime and mystery novel, on publication in 1860 it was exceptionally popular with public and critics alike.
 Based on a real case, Collins weaves an intriguing tale of mystery, asylums and mistaken identity that continues to grip the sophisticated modern reader.
 New Glossary and biography.